ChrisPZone/blender-ndof-object-transformer/README.md

 ### Contribute

-Ideas that need YOU:
+Known issues and ideas that need YOU:
+- **UNDO** doesn't seem to always work correctly
-- **Transform all selected objects, not just the active one**
+- **Transform all selected objects** - not just the active one
 - Detect older Blender versions with different APIs to access the NDOF motion data and make this add-on work with Blender 4.4 and maybe even down to 3.6 (?)
-- Turn this into an "extensions" for Blender 4+ instead of a legacy add-on
+- Turn this into an "extension" for Blender 4+ instead of a legacy add-on
 - Keep it working in the future with newer Blender/API versions